Codependency in Relationships: Assessing Whether It’s Toxic or Not

 Today, codependency covers a wider range of emotional and behavioral challenges.
 It’s not just about addiction.
 It’s about patterns.
 It’s how we, sometimes unknowingly, entangle our self-worth, desires, and even daily choices with another person.

-Codependency vs. Care
+Codependency In Relationships vs. Care In Relationships

 Everyone cares, right?
 We’re built that way.
 From sharing your sandwich with a school friend to lending a listening ear to a heartbroken buddy, caring is natural.
 But where does one draw the line between genuine care and stepping into the muddy waters of codependency?